stepanjaburek/workingpaper_czech_psp_speeches/README.md

   contains the python code to classify the texts using the Uses Political DEBATE model by Burnham et al. (2024) https://huggingface.co/mlburnham/Political_DEBATE_large_v1.0

+## Current state

+Testing version of the streamline, example with basic term extraction of "green" (as in green deal)